edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 * Execute a shell script to automate a process
 * Explore input and output files for QIIME workflows and scripts
 * Understand the structure and components of a good mapping file
-* Move sequencing into the QIIME environment from an outside tool using "add_qiime_labels.py"
+* Move sequences into the QIIME environment from an outside tool using "add_qiime_labels.py"
 * Obtain summary information about sequence files (fasta, fna, fastq)
 * Define operational taxaonomic units (OTUs)
 * Execute a QIIME workflow, and understand the separate steps in the workflow